Tallinn University of Technology

 Margit Kirs is a research fellow at the Ragnar Nurkse Department.

-Margit´s research interests are related to innovation and technological development, technology transfer, policy design and implementation with a particular emphasis on peripheral contexts of Central and Eastern European (CEE) economies.
+Margit´s research interests are related to innovation, technological development and governance with a particular emphasis on peripheral contexts of Central and Eastern European (CEE) economies.
 She has participated in a wide range of different research projects, aimed at investigating contemporary trends and challenges in the field of innovation and innovation policy.
-Her latest research focuses on analysing transformative change, governance structures and policy instruments facilitating the transition towards the bioeconomy.
+Her latest research focuses on analysing transformative change and governance structures facilitating the transition towards green economy and just transition.

 Teaching